 Screwdrivers and Slingshots: Inside Burma’s Erupting Sectarian Strife

 Burma’s transition from a military-controlled state to a fledgling democracy has been touted by the Obama administration as one of its most impressive first-term foreign policy achievements.
 So much so that the president plans on visiting the country in two weeks.
-It will be his first foreign trip after his re-election.
+It will be his first foreign trip after his reelection.

-But cycles of revenge attacks between two religious groups in the country’s most westerly state, Rakhine, have complicated the picture of a peaceful, Buddhist democracy flourishing in south-east Asia.
+But cycles of revenge attacks between two religious groups in the country’s most westerly state, Rakhine, have complicated the picture of a peaceful, Buddhist democracy flourishing in southeast Asia.

 This summer, violence between Burmese Rakhine Buddhists and immigrant Muslim Rohingya people caused the death of around 60 people and the displacement of over 90,000 residents of that region.
 That ethnic conflict has once again escalated in the last few weeks.

 People built ten-foot high wooden fences between Buddhist and Muslim areas.
 Rakhine men sharpened bamboo spears, and prowled the dirt streets clutching screwdrivers, rocks, or anything they could use as weapons.
 Even children snuck about with slingshots made of rusty metal and bicycle inner tube.
-They fire six-inch barbed nails, called “jinglee” into villages, and set fire to homes.
+They fire six-inch barbed nails, called “jinglee,” into villages, and set fire to homes.

 The Rakhine accuse the Rohingya of invasion, believing they plan on creating a separate Muslim country.
 More and more Rohingya villagers have been displaced, fleeing the Buddhist-led violence.
-As Burma’s military struggled to contain and downplay the violence, President U Thein Sein admitted that the country's push for democracy is jeopardised by ethnic strife.
+As Burma’s military struggled to contain and downplay the violence, President U Thein Sein admitted that the country's push for democracy is jeopardized by ethnic strife.